apparebit/diaphanous/codebook.md

   * `frequency`: a string indicating the *current* frequency of disclosures, `Q`, `H`, or `Y`;
   * `coverage`: a string indicating the period of the first OCSE disclosure;
+  * `social_media`: a boolean indicating whether the provider is just that.